-- EBRs require a larger volume with respect to FBRs due to their small ratio of catalysts per liquid volume.
+- Ebulated Bed reactor requires a larger volume as compared to Fluidized Bead Reactor due to their small ratio of catalysts per liquid volume.

 - If the catalyst bed slumps or settles in the reactor then local hot spots can develop swiftly.
 Coke deposition then occurs rapidly because of the hydrogen deficiency in these zones.

-- EBRs suffer from excessive catalyst consumption that gives high operational costs.
+- Ebulated Bed reactor suffer from excessive catalyst consumption which gives high operational costs.
 The back-mixed character of EBRs is kinetically less favorable compared with the fixed bed plug flow reactor.